grafana/thema/docs/go-mapping.md

     Ideally, package version and lineage state would be decoupled, and lineage state updates handled at runtime.
 Mapping from CUE `#Lineage` to (lang) `Lineage`-equivalent is something that programs could do continuously in the background by periodically polling a lineage registry service over HTTP, and integrating updates into the `Lineage`-equivalent.
 Recompilation would no longer be needed; evolutionary independence would be restored.

-    In theory, [append-only immutability constraints](invariants.md) on published lineages should make this straightforward, to the point where any language's Thema bindings could encapsulate the polling and hot-updating of the in-language `Lineage` handle into a single function, similar to what `BuildLineage()` does today.
+    In theory, [append-only immutability constraints](invariants.md) on published lineages should make this straightforward, to the point where any language's Thema bindings could encapsulate the polling and hot-updating of the in-language `Lineage` handle into a single function, similar to what `BindLineage()` does today.
 (In fact, the two are likely to be complementary: start by building from reliably-available embedded, local CUE bytes, then kick off a background thread that continuously polls a server for newer bytes.)
 A [registry and publishing flow](https://github.com/grafana/thema/issues/6) are prerequisite to a fully general solution, but in the meantime, org-by-org one-offs should be feasible in a pinch.